 Engaging the Emotions

 Connections can help your loved one stay engaged with:

-The connection between the mind and body is well-established in scientific research, and the Connections program encourages physical activity to maximize quality of life.
-Under careful supervision, Elk Grove Park residents can participate in boxing, walking clubs, and other fitness programs to help them achieve an active body and mind.
+The connection between the mind and body is well-established in scientific research, and the Connections program encourages physical activity to maximize quality of life in memory care.
+Elk Grove Park residents under careful supervision can participate in boxing, walking clubs, and other fitness programs to help them achieve an active body and mind.

 Challenging the Brain

 We also provide a variety of brain-healthy foods for residents.

 Research shows that socialization with others is critical to the maintenance of mental health and cognition.
 The process of regular interaction with others can help seniors achieve a better sense of belonging and provide a sense of structure through memory care.
 Elk Grove Park associates provide a variety of group activities that allow residents to foster relationships and connect to others.

 Medical Director Dr. Sandra Petersen’s background in the memory care field goes back over 30 years, but it was her own experience that inspired the novel approach of the Connections program.